 - Check your inbox for the automated confirmation email.
 This confirms the application went through, although it does not guarantee a spot in camp.

-- ALL campers must complete the Medical Information Sheet and email or mail it to BSBC by June 15th.
+- ALL campers must complete the Medication Information Sheet and email or mail it to BSBC by June 15th.

 - You will be contacted regarding your acceptance on or after May 2.